 On behalf of the Malling Society, Margaret McCarthy (then Secretary), said: “We are indeed very grateful that the Twitch Inn door panel was saved in the first instance and protected by the Yorkshire Air Museum and the enthusiastic reception to the idea of bringing these artefacts back ‘home’ to Douces Manor on long-term loan is much appreciated.
 They will be the finishing touch to the restoration project.”

 Many illustrious air aces were stationed at the Manor included such famous names as Guy Gibson (of Dambuster fame) “Sailor “ Malan”, Stanford Tuck and Wing Commander “Cats Eyes” Cunningham with his navigator Jimmy Rawnsley.
 This pair had become the most successful defensive night fighter team, flying Mosquito aircraft with 85 Squadron and protecting the skies over the Home Counties during 1943.
 As Commanding Officer of 85 Squadron, John Cunningham actually lived in the Manor House.

 In addition to the permanent text and photographic exhibition about West Malling Airfield and the display of of artefacts from the time the Manor was an Officers’ Mess why not come along and see the new exhibition by Ron Martin: “Blues and Crews” about the former Police Station in Police Station Road and the former Fire Station in West Malling High Street.

-PLEASE NOTE REVISED OPENING HOURS AND HELP THE VOLUNTEERS BY VACATING THE CENTE BY 4pm OTHERWISE TERMS OF THE LEASE WILL BE COMPROMISED.
+PLEASE NOTE REVISED OPENING HOURS AND HELP THE VOLUNTEERS BY VACATING THE CENTE BY 4pm.

 Douce’s Manor is a private residence, the house and grounds are not open to the public.
 Parking on St. Leonard’s Street.